 The attraction of fancy shapes is largely the appeal of the shape itself.
-Round brilliant cut diamonds are without doubt more brilliant.
-Generally speaking larger fancy shapes cost a little less than round diamonds.
-This reflects the larger yield cutters get by cutting a fancy shape that ‘fits’ into an unusual shaped piece of rough.
+Round brilliant-cut diamonds are without a doubt more brilliant.
+Generally speaking, larger fancy shapes cost a little less than round diamonds.
+This reflects the larger yield cutters get by cutting a fancy shape that ‘fits’ into an unusually shaped piece of rough.

 There are no ‘ideal’ fancies, but here are some tips.
 Expect to see a ‘bow-tie effect (usually dark but can be lighter) in the centre of longer/narrower diamonds like marquise, pear and oval diamonds.

 The best tool for selecting fancy shaped diamonds is the ideal-scope .